Keele Campus of York University: The Village

 Beyond the university's Southern border (The Pond Rd) lies a subdivision referred to as The Village.
 While not on university property, many students who do not live in the University residences live in the townhouses used as rooming houses.
-Although it is off university property, York offers a shuttle service between the Village and campus.

 Jacob Stong House and Barn

 The campus also hosts a historic home and barn located at the northeast end of the campus.

 The barn is believed to have been built around or after 1854 and the house before 1860.

 Both were owned by the Stong family until 1951 and later by York University for housing as well as studio facility for the Faculty of Fine Arts.
 The two buildings have historic designation by the City of Toronto.